Skip to content

 Assistant Professor, César E. Chávez Department of Chicana/o & Central American Studies, UCLA

-Laura C. Chávez-Moreno is an award-winning researcher, qualitative social scientist, and assistant professor in the César E. Chávez Department of Chicana/o and Central American Studies at the University of California, Los Angeles.
+Laura C. Chávez-Moreno is an award-winning researcher, qualitative social scientist, and assistant professor in the Department of Chicana/o & Central American Studies and Department of Education at the University of California, Los Angeles.
 She received her PhD in Curriculum and Instruction from the University of Wisconsin-Madison.

 Dr. Chávez-Moreno’s research has been recognized with multiple awards, including from the American Educational Research Association (AERA) Division G Social Contexts in Education; AERA Latinx Research Issues Special Interest Group (SIG); AERA Bilingual Education Research SIG; American Association of Hispanics in Higher Education; and National Association of Bilingual Education.
 Notably, she was a fellow of the 2020–2022 cohort of NCTE Research Foundation’s Cultivating New Voices among Scholars of Color, and she was awarded a 2022 National Academy of Education/Spencer Foundation Postdoctoral Fellowship.
 Most recently the National Council for Teachers of English awarded the 2023 Alan C. Purves Award to her article in Research in the Teaching of English, “The continuum of racial literacies: Teacher practices countering whitestream bilingual education.”